hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 2 3 3 3 1 3 1 6
-Weapons/Armour: Red Toof Boyz may be equipped with weapons and armour chosen from the Henchmen equipment list.
+Weapons/Armor: Red Toof Boyz may be equipped with weapons and armor chosen from the Henchmen equipment list.
 Special Rules
 Animosity: Red Toof Boyz are subject to the rules for